Trevi Fountain: Coin throwing

-Coins are purportedly meant to be thrown using the right hand over the left shoulder.
+The best known and most persistent tradition consists of throwing a coin into the fountain before leaving "the eternal city", a superstition associated with the fountain being that whoever makes this gesture would favor a future return to the city.
+Coins are purportedly meant to be thrown while turning one's back to the fountain, using the right hand over the left shoulder.
 This was the theme of 1954's Three Coins in the Fountain and the Academy Award-winning song by that name which introduced the picture.

 An estimated 3,000 euros are thrown into the fountain each day.
 In 2016, an estimated €1.4 million (US$1.5 million) was thrown into the fountain.
-The money has been used to subsidize a supermarket for Rome's needy; however, there are regular attempts to steal coins from the fountain, even though it is illegal to do so.
+The money thrown into the fountain is donated to the Caritas association, which uses it for charity work; however, there are regular attempts to steal coins from the fountain, although it is illegal to do so.